-• Financial Aid SAP Warning: This hold is assigned to a student who has failed to meet FA SAP upon the first infraction.
+- Financial Aid SAP Warning: This hold is assigned to a student who has failed to meet FA SAP upon the first infraction.
 Students will be eligible to receive FA during the warning term.
 If SAP is not met in the following term, the student will be placed on FA Suspension or FA Probation based on the appeal process.
-If the student successfully meets FA SAP

-- Financial Aid SAP Suspension: If a student on FA SAP Warning does not meet SAP requirements by the end of the warning period, the student is placed on FA Suspension pending the appeal process.
+If the student successfully meets FA SAP requirements by the end of the warning period, the hold will be removed and the student will retain financial aid eligibility. - Financial Aid SAP Suspension: If a student on FA SAP Warning does not meet SAP requirements by the end of the warning period, the student is placed on FA Suspension pending the appeal process.
 A suspension hold is then placed in the student's account, and the student will not be eligible to receive financial aid.
 This means he or she will be required to pay out-of-pocket for expenses incurred at the university.
 Students may appeal this status; however, if an appeal is not submitted by the deadline or the appeal is denied, the suspension hold will remain on the student's account. - Financial Aid SAP Probation: A student on FA SAP Suspension may appeal his or her status.
 A student's whose appeal is approved and who submits an Academic Improvement Plan may be placed on FA SAP Probation.
 Students on FA SAP Probation have a hold placed on their account, but remain eligible to receive financial aid throughout the payment period for which the appeal was granted and for subsequent payment periods, provided the student continues to stipulations outlined in the Academic Improvement Plan.